lamhq/tech-notes/pages/devops/aws/compute/serverless/lambda.md

 The Lambda Function is the definition that will be initialized and called by the Lambda service, including:
 - The function code
-- Configuration of how to execute it: RAM, CPU, permissions, ...
+- Configuration of how to execute the code: RAM, CPU, permissions, ...

 ### Lambda Service

-The Lambda service handles:
+The Lambda service:
-- initializing and calling Lambda functions
+- Initializing and calling Lambda functions
-- inputs and outputs
+- Handling inputs and outputs

+It sits between the world and your code.

 ## Function Configuration